bullhorn/rest-api-docs/source/includes/get.md

 Bad: fields=owner(categories)

-**Note:** The only exception to this is PlacementRateCard's placementRateCardLineGroup and placementRateCardLine fields.
+**Note:** The only exception to this is PlacementRateCard's placementRateCardLineGroup and placementRateCardLine & JobOrderRateCard's jobOrderRateCardLineGroup and jobOrderRateCardLine fields.

 Acceptable: fields=placementRateCardLineGroup(placementRateCardLine(*))